gumstix/live-build/README.md

 		$ sudo gparted /dev/sdX

 	Now click on the partition you want to resize and select Partition -> Resize/Move from the menu.

+7. Once the microSD card has been written, insert it into your Gumstix system, login as *gumstix* with password *gumstix* and start playing with your new Ubuntu/Debian image.

 Customization
 -------------